I should’ve listened to my mother about visiting the train tracks alone at night.

 From inside my car, the two sets of tracks looked ordinary enough.
 With my phone fully charged, I walked on them, looking for anything unusual or creepy.

 But there was nothing.

 Not even graffiti or trash or even strange noises.
 There was a faint smell of a wood fire burning, but no smoke or flames.
 After about an hour of walking alone, I made my way back to my car when the rusty metal railings I was on lit up in bright purple.

-I jumped off to the other set of tracks when a giant shimmering disc made of a fiery reddish-orange light sparked to life over the tracks down where the purple glow stopped.
-A solid, white train burst out from the disc, passing me faster than a race car, into another red disc down the way.
+I jumped off to the other set of tracks when a giant shimmering disc made of a fiery violet light sparked to life over the tracks down where the purple glow stopped.
+Engulfed in bright neon purple-pink flames, a train with the face of a human skull burst out from the disc, passing me faster than a race car, into another purple disc down the way.
 Despite the train’s size, the train itself was relatively quiet.
 The only noise it made was from it slicing through the air.